-The Elgin Typewriter was invented ca.1889 by Frank Felt.
-It was produced by The Novelty Typewriter Company of Oswego, New York.
-The Elgin was just that, a "novelty" being comprised of nothing more than a 7" long piece of wood with tiny rubber stamps attached.
+The Elgin typewriter was invented ca.1889 by Frank Felt.
+It was produced by the Novelty Typewriter Company of Oswego, New York.
+Being comprised of nothing more than a 7" long piece of wood with tiny rubber stamps attached, the Elgin was just that, a "novelty."
 It came with a crude platen/carriage which was also made cheaply of wood.
-The Elgin cost just 60¢ and was not marketed as a toy, but rather to working professionals.
+The Elgin cost just 60¢.
+Most surprisingly, it was not marketed as a toy but as an actual, legitimate typewriter for working professionals.